xenosign/xenosign/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on SPREATICS
+- 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning JS, REACT, NEXTjs
 - 📫 How to reach me: https://blog.naver.com/xenosign